This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 1. Rinse the berries and place them in a sauce pan with the water.
 Bring the pot to a simmer and keep it there until the berries are extremely soft and mushy – it will take around half an hour.
 Though not required, I find it helps to also squish the berries with a potato masher towards the end.

 2. Pour the berries and juice into a jelly bag and allow the liquid to filter through the bag for at least six to eight hours.
 It helps to just do this step overnight so you’re not tempted to squeeze the bag.
 Squeezing it will likely result in your jelly being cloudy rather than clear.

 3. The next day, measure the juice that has strained through the bag and for every 600ml (20 fluid oz) you’ll want to measure and set aside 450g (16 oz) of sugar.

 4. Bring the juice to a boil then add the sugar.
 Stir the mixture until the sugar has dissolved and then allow the mixture to continue boiling for around 10 minutes or until the setting point has been reached.
 The best way to check for set is to dribble some of the liquid onto a plate you’ve kept very cold in the freezer.
 Allow the drop to cool then push at it with your finger.
 If it wrinkles up then it’s ready.

 5. Remove the jelly from the stove top and let it sit for a minute so that a skin will form on the surface.
-With a spoon, skim this skin and any foam off the top before pouring the liquid into warm sterilised jars* and sealing them with lids and/or wax paper.
-Stored like this the jelly will keep for about a year without any further processing.
+With a spoon, skim this skin and any foam off the top before pouring the liquid into warm sterilized jars and sealing them with lids.
+I highly recommend water bathing them after as well since it will help with the seal and ensure no microbes will survive inside.
+Once made, this jelly will keep for about a year.